LEMAS-Project/LEMAS-TTS/README.md

 ### 2.1.
 Gradio Web UI (Multilingual Zero‑Shot TTS)

-You can try the model via our Hugging Face demo: [https://huggingface.co/spaces/LEMAS-Project/LEMAS-TTS](https://huggingface.co/spaces/LEMAS-Project/LEMAS-TTS)
+You can try the model via our Hugging Face space: [https://huggingface.co/spaces/LEMAS-Project/LEMAS-TTS](https://huggingface.co/spaces/LEMAS-Project/LEMAS-TTS)

 Locally, you can run the Gradio web app with: